Suphachai Chearavanont: 1999-2005: TelecomAsia CEO

 Chearvanont was named president and CEO of TelecomAsia in 1999, also becoming chairman of the subsidiary Wire & Wireless.
 He became an executive director of CP Lotus, a subsidiary of C.P.
 Group, in 2000, and 2001 he became chairman of Pantavanij Company.
 In May 2002 Chearavanont was also appointed the co-CEO of TA Orange, a wireless joint venture between TelecomAsia and France Télécom.
 After managerial disagreements on marketing for the Thai market, in May 2003 France Telecom began divesting of its foreign ventures, including TA Orange.
 Chearavanont "staged a buyback," with France Telecom ultimately selling all but 10% of its stake back to TelecomAsia in March 2004.
 Afterwards Chearavanont continued to invest in TA Orange to increase its network size, renaming TA Orange TrueMove.
 As part of the buyback, Chearavanont also rebranded TelecomAsia as True Corporation, expanding into "mobile, fixed-line phones, broadband and pay TV services."
+During his tenure as president and CEO, he pioneered the Chearavanont's family entry into the telecommunications business.
+True would go on to become one of Thailand's major telecommunications operators, contributing to the expansion of Thailand's telecommunications infrastructure.